GenesisFR/HowToBecomeGoodAtShooters/README.md

 #### Leader
 - gives a buff in health to all Rikers in the area
 - always equipped with two weapons, one for long-range and another for short-range
-- killing the Leader will return all Rikers affected by their buff to their health before the buff, minus the damage that was inflicted to them
+- killing the Leader will return all Rikers affected by their buff to their health before the buff, minus the damage that was inflicted on them

 #### Rusher
 - chases the player for a long time while firing their SMGs